katherinew5896/sep11-freedom-project/tool/learning-log.md

 })
 `````

 All three of these are things you can put in the code.
-One of the rotate the sprites, another cod emoves the sprites up or down.
+One of the rotates the sprites, another cod moves the sprites up or down.
 The last one moves it left or right.

 Now if we go to the playground, I used the collision and changed the code for I changed it so you can use wasd to move, made it so the sprites are different and so the metal and grass block can move when you push it.